-Be diligent with doing this for a few times and people will learn that when the buzzer sounds its time to move on.
+Be diligent with doing this a few times and people will learn that when the buzzer sounds, it’s time to move on.

-4. Table off Topics
+5. Table off Topics

-Keep a flip chart at the front of the room and make note of these outstanding items and follow-up by putting those items on the agenda for the next meeting.
+Keep a flip chart at the front of the room and make note of these outstanding items and follow up by putting those items on the agenda for the next meeting.

 Some topics may require a separate meeting so be sure to follow up and schedule a time to discuss.